ruscur/snowpatch/docs/configuration.md

 - `base_remote_name`: the name of the remote where base branches are retrieved from (Optional, defaults to value of remote_name)

 - `push_results`: whether test results should be pushed to Patchwork for this project

+- `branch_preserve_policy`: set the policy for how snowpatch will handle branches on git remotes after tests have run.

+  "ALL": preserves all branches on the remote.
+  "SERIES": only preserves full series or standalone patches.
+  "NONE": deletes branches on the remote after testing.

+  (Optional, defaults to NONE)

+- `branch_preserve_remote`: only valid if `branch_preserve_policy` is not NONE.
+  Specify the name of a git remote that will only be used for branch preservation.
+If set, branches will be deleted on the main remote.
+(Optional)

 Individual jobs contain the following: